| SANOG IV23-30

 AT THE KEY SIGNING PARTY

-a laptop that you can generate one with, from a trusted copy of your
+(or bring a laptop that you can generate one with, from a trusted copy of

 party has an authentic copy of your key.